Work-in-Progress Seminar

 Jo-Jo Koo

-Jo-Jo Koo joined the Department of Focused Inquiry at VCU as an Assistant Professor starting in the Fall of 2022.
+Jo-Jo Koo joined the Department of Focused Inquiry at VCU as an Assistant Professor starting in the Fall of 2022 and is also a Faculty Affiliate of the Department of Gender, Sexuality, and Women's Studies (GSWS).
 He has teaching and research interests (among other areas) in critical thinking, normative and applied ethics, philosophy of race and gender, critical social philosophy, phenomenology, existentialism, philosophical hermeneutics, Chinese philosophy, and the debate of determinism versus free will.

 Prior Academic Years